-As a final, external evaluation of the embedding, we estimated average embeddings for each Great Group (Soil Taxonomy) of soils from 10,000 soil profiles descriptions.
-The convex-hulls at soil order level (Fig. 8) show the same pattern reported by Hughes et al. (2017).
-Thanks to the unique characteristic of Histosols and the high diversity of this taxonomic group, they are easily differentiated in the 2-dimensional projection, showing the highest variability.
-The rest of the soil orders are heavily overlapped since their differences are hard to simplify into a 2-dimensional space.
-That overlap does not imply that the orders are not separable in a higher dimensional space.
-Here we are plotting the first 2 principal components (PCs), which only account for 28.8% of the total variance.
-This is probably the same reason for the overlap in the study by Hughes et al. (2017) since they account for a 95% of the total variance only after 36 PCs (i.e. their plot, also using the first 2 PCs, probably explain a low proportion of the total variance, similar to our example).
+As a final, external evaluation of the embedding, we estimated average embeddings for each great group (soil taxonomy) of soils from 10000 soil profiles descriptions.
+The convex-hulls at the soil order level (Fig. 8) show the same pattern reported by Hughes et al. (2017).
+Thanks to the unique characteristic of Histosols and the high diversity of this taxonomic group, they are easily differentiated in the two-dimensional projection, showing the highest variability.
+The rest of the soil orders overlap heavily as their differences are hard to simplify into a two-dimensional space.
+This overlap does not imply that the orders are not separable in a higher-dimensional space.
+Here we plot the first two principal components (PCs), which only account for 28.8 % of the total variance.
+This is probably the same reason for the overlap in the study by Hughes et al. (2017), as they account for 95 % of the total variance only after 36 PCs (i.e. their plot, also using the first 2 PCs, probably explains a low proportion of the total variance, similar to our example).